526avijitgupta/gokarna/README.md

 ## Inspiration

-The theme is inspired by and accordingly named after [Gokarna](https://en.wikipedia.org/wiki/Gokarna,_Karnataka), a small and peaceful beach town on the west coast on India.
+The theme is inspired by, and accordingly named after, [Gokarna](https://en.wikipedia.org/wiki/Gokarna,_Karnataka), a small and peaceful beach town on the west coast on India.

 ![Gokarna](https://raw.githubusercontent.com/526avijitgupta/gokarna/main/images/gokarna.jpg)